crud89/LiteFX/README.md

 † Note that *glm* and *DirectX Math* are installed using *vcpkg* automatically.
 If one of those options gets disabled, no converters will be generated and the dependency will not be exported.
 Note that both can be used for DirectX 12 and Vulkan.

+#### Troubleshooting

+If you are having problems building the project, you may find answers [in the wiki](https://github.com/crud89/LiteFX/wiki/Troubleshooting).
+Otherwise, feel free to start a [discussion](https://github.com/crud89/LiteFX/discussions/categories/q-a) or open an [issue](https://github.com/crud89/LiteFX/issues).

 ### Dependencies

 All dependencies are automatically installed using *vcpkg*, when performing a manual build.
 The engine only has two hard dependencies: